-1. Wait For the Decryption to Complete
+1. Wait for the decryption to complete

-- Most of the BitLocker decryption related error are about the decryption being stuck at 60%, 70% or even 99%.
+Most of the BitLocker decryption related error are about the decryption being stuck at 60%, 70% or even 99%.

-- If this is the case, then you may want to wait a little more before trying any other solutions to resolve the issue.
+If this is the case, then you may want to wait a little more before trying any other solutions to resolve the issue.

-2. Recover BitLocker Driver using Password
+2. Recover BitLocker driver using password

 - Type cmd in the search box.

-- Right-click on Command Prompt and select Run as Administrator.
+- Right-click on Command Prompt, and select Run as Administrator.

 - In the command prompt, enter the following command, and press Enter:

-repair-bde F: E: -pw -fIn the above command change F: with your Sources Drive Letter (that is the encrypted drive letter) and E: with your output drive letter.
+repair-bde F: E: -pw -fIn the above command, change F: with your Sources Drive Letter (that is the encrypted drive letter), and E: with your output drive letter.

 - Now you will be asked to enter the password for your BitLocker Encrypted drive.
-Enter the password and press enter.
+Enter the password and press Enter.

-- If you see “Action Required: Run “Chkdsk E: /f” message, then run the Chkdsk tool on the suggested drive.
+- If you see the Action Required: Run Chkdsk E: /f message, then run the Chkdsk tool on the suggested drive.

 - Close the command prompt after the disk checking utility is finished.

-- That’s it.
 This should create a complete backup of your encrypted drive in the output drive.
 You can format and move the data back to your source drive and encrypt it again.